unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 ### Creating **a smart contract**

-The creation of a smart contract typically starts off with the involved parties agreeing to the rules governing the transaction.
-Once these “if then” rules have been determined, the smart contract can be programmed by a developer.
+Like any other kind of programming, the creation of a smart contract typically starts off with specifying requirements.
+Once these specifications have been created, the smart contract can be programmed by a developer.
 This can either be done from scratch, although increasingly, organizations that use blockchain for business provide templates, web interfaces, and other online tools to simplify structuring smart contracts.

-Dapps otherwise referred to as Decentralized Applications are applications built on the open-source, peer-to-peer network of Ethereum Blockchain which uses smart contracts and front-end user interfaces to create decentralized platforms.
+Decentralized Applications ("Dapps") are applications built on the open-source, peer-to-peer network of Ethereum Blockchain which uses smart contracts and front-end user interfaces to create decentralized platforms.
 Developing a Dapp, like any other app, requires programming and executing code on the system.
 Solidity is the most popular language for writing Ethereum smart contracts.

 **What is Solidity?**

 Solidity is an object-oriented programming language created specifically by the Ethereum Network team for constructing and designing smart contracts on Blockchain platforms.

-It's used to create smart contracts that implements the “if this/then that” business logic and generates a chain of transaction records in the blockchain system.
-It acts as a tool for creating machine-level code and compiling it on the Ethereum Virtual Machine (EVM - which provides a runtime environment for Ethereum smart contracts.).
+It's used to create smart contracts that implements business logic and generates a chain of transaction records in the blockchain system.
+It acts as a tool for creating machine-level code and compiling it on the Ethereum Virtual Machine (EVM - which provides a runtime environment for Ethereum smart contracts).

 - Solidity is similar to one of the most common programming languages - JavaScript.
 So, if you understand JavaScript, it can be relatively easy to learn Solidity.
 - It also has a lot of similarities with C and C++.
 For example, a “main” in C is equivalent to a “contract” in Solidity.